Astute4185/ha_monocle_cloud_status/README.md

 # Monocle Cloud Status (Home Assistant)
-Unofficial read-only Home Assistant integration for viewing hot water status from a Monocle-compatible installation.
+Unofficial read-only Home Assistant integration for viewing hot water status from a Solar Catch Relay/Control installation.
 Not affiliated with or endorsed by the vendor.
+Development has been made with the 2 channel Solar Catch Control - no testing has been doing with the 6 channel version.

 ## Features